 VINCIBLE is a documentary that follows 27-year-old cancer survivor, Kayla Redig, as she creates a voice for the 69,999 other young people who lose their youth to this disease each year.

-Executive Producer, Redig, and her team of experts wonder, “What needs to happen to help young adult cancer patients face an older person's disease?
+Director, Redig, and her team of experts wonder, “What needs to happen to help young adult cancer patients face an older person's disease?
 In a system filled with specialty care like children's hospitals and nursing homes, where do the young adults fit in?”